Where do you source your tea and herbals from?

 How do I store my tea?

-The easiest means to store our tea is in the packages that they are packed in.
+The easiest means to store our tea is in the packages in which they are packed.
 We recommend using our tea clips to keep the packages airtight and fully sealed in order to keep oxygen out and the flavor in.
-If you are looking for a jar to store your tea leaves in, look for something airtight if possible and store in a cool, dark place.
+If you are looking for a jar to store your tea leaves in, look for something airtight and store in a cool, dark place.
 Do not store your unbrewed tea leaves in the fridge or freezer.

 How does the tea come packaged?